sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 ## Appendix C: Caveat about "Three-Word Compounding"

-While we've explored "two-word compounding", where two words are actually one, I accept that there is a possibility of a three-word compounding -- where three words become two.
+While we've explored "two-word compounding", where two words are actually one, I accept that there is a possibility of a three-word compounding -- where three words become two, or three words mashed together can be split in more than one way.
 No idea how likely that is, or how to efficiently check for that, but know that this tool does NOT currently check for this, and thus I can't actually guarantee that the lists outputted by the tool are completely compound-safe.

+Here is where the more-straightforward approach of eliminating all prefix words, to be safe, may be superior.

-## Appendix D: Preserving a Comment left on the original version of this post
+## Appendix D: Preserving a comment left on the original version of this post

 In case I move blog systems and lose my Disqus comments again, here is [phoerious](https://github.com/phoerious)'s [comment](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html#comment-3886800478), referred to above, in full: